xyMa00/Rescue/README.md

 ## Installation

-Ressac neural network is implemented in [Pytorch](https://pytorch.org/) framework.
+Rescue neural network is implemented in [Pytorch](https://pytorch.org/) framework.
 Running Rescue on CUDA is recommended if available.

 #### Install from PyPI